digitalillusion/gatsby-plugin-silverghost/examples/tree/README.md

       })
     }

 For a detailed explanation refer to the [minimal](https://github.com/digitalillusion/gatsby-plugin-silverghost/tree/master/examples/minimal) example.
 However, in this case we define two concurrent actions.
-The login/logout action, SESSION and a TREE action to work on the view.
+The login/logout action, SESSION, and a TREE action to work on the view.
 The particularity of this last action is that it does define pathgroup parameters but they are unbound.
 This way anything that will actually occurr in the parameter placeholder upon action istantiation will match the definition and there is no need to know it in advance.
 This action will be used to dynamically display a tree.

-> Infact there is a constraint given to the tree here, its maximum dept; if we go deeper than what defined by mean of the pathgroup parameters, the reducer will no longer be capable of structuring the redux state as a tree
+> Infact there is a constraint given to the tree here: its maximum dept; if we go deeper than what defined by mean of the pathgroup parameters, the reducer will no longer be capable of structuring the redux state as a tree

-The session action has a different pecularity: it doesn't even have a pathname.
-It's completely AJAX and it cannot be triggered by accessing an URL, as normally others action do.
-Even so, be aware that it can still take parameters, although it's not the case in this simple example.
+The session action has a different peculiarity: it doesn't even have a pathname.
+It's completely AJAX, it cannot be triggered by a URL, as normally others action do.
+Even so, it can still take parameters, although it's not the case in this simple example.

 **Root reducer**